 Real estate prices in Berlin are the lowest among all major cities in Europe and Germany.
-Indeed, buying an apartment in Berlin costs generally 5 times less than in London, 2 to 3 times less than in Paris and 2 times less than in Munich for an equivalent location and home quality.
+Indeed, buying an apartment in Berlin costs generally 5 times less than in London and 3 times less than in Paris.
+Comapred to local housing market, the square meter price in Berlin is 2-3 times less expensive than in major german cities like Hamburg, Munich and Frankfurt (for an equivalent location and home quality).
 With the booming of the real estate market in the city, the catch-up of property prices in Berlin compared to other European capitals continues with double-digit price growth (10.1% in 2015 and 9,6% in 2016 and 12,7% in 2017) sustained by tremendous residential housing demand.

 In recent years, the German capital has experienced a growing popularity among foreign investors, both private and institutional.
 As a result, the volume of real estate investments has increased threshhold to reach a rate of 10 billion euros per year (against 3 billion in 2014).
 Moreover, Berlin is currently ranked first among all major cities and capitals in terms of quality of real estate investment, particularly in terms of profitability and the prospects of capital appreciation and profit on resale.
 In the same ranking, there is Lisbon in the 7th place, Copenhagen in the 6th, Barcelona in the 16th places followed by Paris in the 17th place while London ranks only 27th out of 30 ranked cities, particularly in view of the economic and monetary risks related to the process of Brexit.